rahmandarji/LungVision-AI/README.md

 ```bash
 streamlit run computer_vision.py
 ```

+---

 # 📌 Future Improvements

-- Support additional chest diseases
+- Train and compare multiple CNN architectures
-- Add Grad-CAM visualization for model explainability
+- Add Grad-CAM for model explainability
-- Improve calibration of prediction confidence
+- Improve confidence calibration
-- Train and compare multiple CNN architectures (EfficientNet, DenseNet, Vision Transformer)
+- Support additional lung diseases
-- Containerize the application with Docker
+- Containerize the application using Docker

 ---

 # ⚠️ Disclaimer

-This application is intended for educational purposes only and should **not** be used as a substitute for professional medical diagnosis or clinical decision-making.
+This application is intended for **educational purposes only** and should **not** be used as a substitute for professional medical diagnosis or clinical decision-making.

 ---

 # 👨‍💻 Author

-Rahman Darji
+**Rahman**

-Machine Learning • Deep Learning • Computer Vision
+I am focused on building practical Machine Learning and Deep Learning applications while continuously strengthening deployment skills.